jototland/stackedit_workspace/statistikknotater/bayesian.md

 ### Notation for probability distributions

 Typically, any given probability distribution function will be a member of a family, such as the Normal distribution or the Binomial distribution.
-Ther
+An actual probability distribution will be a parametrization of a probability distribution family.

+If $f$ is a probability distribution, describing the possible values of the random variable $X$

+$$ f(x) = \textrm{Normal}(x\,|\,\mu, \sigma) $$

 We typically write distributions without variables